devloos/Street-Fighter/README.md

 **MAJOR IMPORTANCE**

-> Create separate branch when working with backend code and request pull request **DO NOT MERGE DIRECTLY INTO MASTER**
+> Create a separate branch when working with backend code and request a pull request **DO NOT MERGE DIRECTLY INTO MASTER**

 > Pull constantly to get newest changes so we dont go through the pain of MERGE CONFLICTS